oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 In all of these flows, it is the user's decision whether to continue the session by scanning a QR code, entering a user code, or accepting an authorization request pushed to their Authorization Device.

 ### User-Transferred Session Data Pattern
-The Device Authorization Grant ([@RFC8628]) is an example of a cross-device flow that relies on the user copying information from the Consumption Device to the Authorization Device.
+The Device Authorization Grant ([@RFC8628]) is an example of a cross-device flow that relies on the user copying information from the Consumption Device to the Authorization Device by either entering data manually or scanning a QR code.
 The figure below shows a typical example of this flow:

 ~~~ ascii-art
                               (B) Consumption Device